Ram Singh Charlie: Plot

-Ram Singh aka Charlie works in Jango Circus mimicking Charlie Chaplin which is the most popular act of the circus.
+Ram Singh (also known as Charlie) works in Jango Circus mimicking Charlie Chaplin, which is the most popular act of the circus.
 His father worked as a clown in circus too and he grew up living the life of circus.
 He teaches his school-going son tricks of the trade training him likewise.
 His wife Kajri also performs and is now expecting a second child.
 But due to the advent of digital media, circus becomes a non-profit able business.
 Masterji who runs the circus is forced by her son Nabeel to shut it down and all the artist are left adrift looking for various jobs.

 Given the pregnancy of Kajri, Ramsingh urges her to their son Chintu to their village so their expenses would be managed in a better way.
 Ramsingh gets a job in an event company where he befriends Shahjahan.
 For entertainment, they play cricket dressed up as human sized chickens.
 In one such cricket match, Ramsingh is unable to bear his thirst and removed his costume to drink water.
 Audience which is full of children start booing him and the organizers fire them without paying a penny.
 Shahjahan helps Ramsingh to get job as a rickshaw puller in Kolkata.
 When Kajri gives birth to a daughter, she returns and is surprised to know of Ramsingh's job and that he has taken up drinking.
 In a school event, Chintu decides to play Charlie and to Kajri's surprise Ramsingh joins his son in the act.
 After the act he thanks Kajri for giving him back his life as artist that he had forgotten.

 Ramsingh reaches out to Nabeel for his support to restart the circus.
 He is disheartened to know that Masterji, Nabeel's mom, passed away.
 Nabeel agrees to help him put charges him 1.5 Lakh rupees so he can buy all the material of the old Jango Circus.
 Shahjahan supports Ramsingh by giving a loan of 92 thousand rupees.
 Ramsingh's friend Cut gets badly beaten by a bully who abuses him for his dwarfness.
 Ramsingh pays his hospital bills through the money which Shahjahan had provided.
 Nabeel has a change of heart and provides all supplies free of cost.
 The new circus is now ready.
 However, Cut succumbs to the injuries.
 Shahjahan frowns on his death and Ramsingh leaves the new circus forever.

 Now, Chintu is a young chap performing in an act on stage and he thanks his dad Ramsingh Charlie for all that he did for his family and for inspiring him to follow his artistic dreams.